19hours/sg-statutes/Acts/Limited Partnerships Act.md

 (5) The Registrar may, upon receipt of any notification referred to in subsection (4), rectify the register accordingly.

+[BR Act, s.
+16; LLPA, s.
+40]

 ### Request for copy of certificate of registration, etc.

 22\.—(1) Any person may, upon payment of such fees as may be prescribed, require —

-(a) a copy of a notice of registration or certificate of confirmation of registration under section 12; or
+(a) a copy of a notice of registration or certificate of confirmation of registration issued under section 12; or

 (b) a copy of or an extract from any document filed with the Registrar,